mrmattipants/Send-EmailAlertMessage/README.md

-# Send-EmailMessage
+# Send-EmailAlertMessage
-A PowerShell Script to Send Automated Email Messages to One or More Recipients, via the Microsoft Graph API.
+A PowerShell Script to Send Automated Email Alert Messages to One or More Recipients, via the Microsoft Graph API.